qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 .. figure:: img/clip.png
   :align: center

-  Clipping operation between a two-features input layer and a single feature overlay layer (left) - resulting features are moved for clarity (right)
+  Clipping operation between a two-feature input layer 'a' and a single feature overlay layer 'b' (left) - resulting in a new layer with the modified 'a' features (right)

 |checkbox| Allows :ref:`features in-place modification <processing_inplace_edit>`
 of point, line, and polygon features